A legendry slab shoe, with a surprisingly small price tag.

 Here’s an awesome video of Ignacio Mulero making the second ascent of this super-slippy slab in 2020.

-If sloping boulders are more your thing, there’s plenty of those around too.
+If slab boulders are more your thing, there’s plenty of those around too.
 Banshousha in Ogawayama, Japan is probably the hardest slab boulder in the world.
-It was originally graded a whopping V15, but despite a a downgrade by Nalle Hukkataival to V13, it is still currently one of the hardest boulder slabs out there.
+It was originally graded a whopping V15, but despite a downgrade by Nalle Hukkataival to V13, it is still currently one of the hardest boulder slabs out there.

 Slab climbing is still pretty undeveloped, so new slab routes are popping up all the time.